 What is United Way?

-With deep local roots in community service, United Way of the Midlands has served the Omaha-Bellevue -Council Bluff community for over 93 years.
-Working on behalf of 50,000 donors, UWM's focus is to serve those living in poverty-helping people improve their lives and move toward financial stability.
-We invest in programs that demonstrate national evidence-based best practices in the following areas:
+With deep local roots in community service, United Way of the Midlands has served the Omaha-Council Bluff community for over 95 years.
+Working on behalf of thousands of donors, UWM’s focus is to serve those living in poverty – helping our most vulnerable neighbors stand strong and work toward independence.
+We invest in programs that demonstrate national, evidence-based best practices in the following areas:

 Who does United Way help?

-United Way of the Midlands helps the most vulnerable members of our community – individuals living in or at risk of poverty.
-In our metro, there are over 106,000 people living in poverty – that means for a family of four they are living on less than $25,000 annually.
+United Way of the Midlands helps the most vulnerable members of our community – individuals living in or at-risk of poverty.
+In our metro, there are more than 100,000 people living in poverty.
+For a family of four, this means they are living on less than $25,000 annually.

 Where does United Way make an impact?

-United Way funded programs operate in the Omaha-Council Bluffs metro.
-All Community Care Fund dollars stay in our community, helping our neighbors fulfill their needs to lead healthy, independent lives.
-Our 2-1-1 Call Center impacts the whole state of Nebraska and eight counties in southwest Iowa.
+United Way of the Midlands-funded programs operate in Douglas, Sarpy or Pottawattamie counties.
+This means donor dollars stay right here in the Omaha-Council Bluffs metro, helping our neighbors fulfill their needs and lead healthy, independent lives.
+Our 2-1-1 Helpline impacts the whole state of Nebraska and eight counties in southwest Iowa.